Guidelines for Regionalized Administration of Exams

 Protocols for Off-site Administration of Master Beekeeper Exams, Certified Level Adopted 31 Jan 2012; revised: 5 Mar 2012, 6 Aug 2015, 18 May 2016 Suspended 16 May 2019; Revised in beta 27 Jan 2021

-Since 2002 the Georgia Master Beekeeper Program has certified almost 1000 individuals as competent ambassadors of the craft of beekeeping, drawing participants from 22 states and two countries.
+Since 2002 the Georgia Master Beekeeper Program has certified over 1300 individuals as competent ambassadors of the craft of beekeeping, drawing participants from 22 states and two countries.
 The Program is a 4-step process in which candidates advance through four grades of increasing complexity and demonstrated expertise: Certified, Journeyman, Master, and Master Craftsman.
 The highest grade approaches an MS-level graduate degree in its complexity and demands on the student.
 Receipt of the entry grade, Certified, testifies that the holder has a basic knowledge of bees and beekeeping.

 It is our hope that off-site testing will broaden the impact of the Georgia Mater Beekeeper Program throughout the state and region, relieve pressure at the annual Institute and strengthen local bee clubs by expanding the services they can offer their members and community.
 The next two sections give a roadmap for clubs interested in pursuing this member service.